quinnshultz/ultraposh/README.md

-## NAME
+# Ultraposh
-	ultraposh -- a simple shell
+A simple shell.

-## SYNOPSIS
+## Synopsis
 ./ultraposh

 ## DESCRIPTION
 **Ultraposh** is a command language interpreter that executes commands on the host operating system read from the 	standard input.

 ## BUILT-IN COMMANDS
 	cd <path>	Changes the current working directory.